Daniel Dennett thinks a lot about things thinking about themselves thinking

 - Thoughts, beliefs, ways of doing things, even words themselves could be transferred from individual to individual and thus could themselves be subject to natural selection, resulting in a cognitive arms race that resulted in:

-- Cultural evolution, and the development of both global comprehension of the individual's inner state, and the ability to step outside of the random, highly iterative processes of Darwinian evolution a more top-down, intelligent approach to problems and a self-awareness that we would call a mind.
+- Cultural evolution, and the development of both global comprehension of the individual's inner state, and the ability to step outside of the random, highly iterative processes of Darwinian evolution and adopt a more top-down, intelligent approach to problems and a self-awareness that we would call a mind.

 Those thoughts, beliefs, ways of doing things, and even words themselves, Dennett refers to as 'memes'.
 But these are not just the memes of the modern internet, instead he uses the term in much the same way as Richard Dawkins did when he first coined it in The Selfish Gene, memes as units of transmissible culture; essentially, contagious ideas.
 The memes of the internet, lol-catting their way across our screens, are just a subset of the greater world of memes.
 Even the word meme is a meme, illustrating Dennett's point about words-as-memes very nicely.
 We say that a meme, a phrase, a video or saying has "gone viral", and even the term "gone viral" illustrates this idea of contagious ideas and how they can multiply.
 Very few virologists would say that this year's flu has "gone viral".
 There is no one way in which viral diseases spread or replicate, viral is an adjective, not a verb.
 All of this not withstanding, the [neoDawkinsian] meme that can encapsulates the belief that "going viral" means a phenomenon of rapid spread from individual to individual of a contagious idea is obviously a good fit for the modern mind, and is fit (in the Darwinian sense) to survive and reproduce in modern culture.